Best VPN Extensions for Chrome Reviewed: 2026

 Another major reason for using a VPN is to bypass geographical restrictions.
 For several reasons, many websites and content providers restrict their access to users located in a specific country or region.
 They can do it to protect local partners or to enforce the scope of their broadcast rights.

-Why Use A VPN Extension With Chrome?
+Why Use VPN Extensions for Chrome?

-A VPN needs two components, a client at your end of the tunnel and a server at the remote end.
+A VPN needs two components: a client at your end of the tunnel and a server at the remote end.
 VPN clients come in two main flavors, stand-alone and browser extension.
-Stand-alone clients are applications that run on your computer and connect to a VPN server, and then send all traffic in and out of your computer through the VPN tunnel.
+Stand-alone clients are applications that run on your computer and connect to a VPN server, then send all traffic in and out of your computer through the VPN tunnel.
 You usually need to manually fire them and establish the connection before your traffic is actually secured.

 In Conclusion

 We’ve introduced you to some of the best subscription-based and free VPN extensions for Chrome.
 The four subscription services are from some of the top VPN providers and you can trust them to deliver the best security and privacy.
-Our fifth option, gives you a choice of a free browser extension.
+Our fifth option gives you a choice of a free browser extension.

 How about you?
 What is your favourite VPN extension for Chrome, and what do you like best about it?
 Use the comments section below to share your experience with us.